Modern Spanish Revival Home in Palm Springs: Inside & Out

 Living Room Design in Spanish Revival Style

 Flooring to ceiling, look at the color transitions and contrasts.
-Notably, the plush furniture fabric begs for a gathering of family and friends.
+Notably, the plush furniture fabric begs for a gathering of family and friends in the great room.
 The dark wooden beams brighten against the sunny southern California light beaming through wrought iron-trimmed windows.
-The open floor plan is an iconic ingredient in the Spanish Colonial style.
+The open floor plan is an iconic ingredient in the Spanish Colonial style, creating a seamless connection between the great room, fireplace, eat-in kitchen, and peninsula bar.
+The designers also incorporated warm wood tones throughout the living room, adding to the cozy and inviting atmosphere of the Spanish Revival style.

 Bedrooms & Bathrooms in Modern Spanish Revival Style

 Same house, same vibe.
 The same terracotta flooring creates a cohesive look from room to room.
-Some design features in the Spanish Revival style bathrooms include wooden cabinets and furniture with black cabinet hardware, a romantic bathtub, and light fixtures.
-The white subway tiles & marble countertops modernize these spaces.
-Also adding to the Spanish Revival bedroom decor are double doors opening to the outdoor courtyard and swimming pool area.
+Some design features in the Spanish Revival style bathrooms include wooden cabinets and furniture with black cabinet hardware, arabesque terracotta tile, a romantic bathtub, and light fixtures.
+The white subway tiles & marble countertops modernize these spaces while still maintaining the traditional Spanish architecture.
+Also adding to the Spanish Revival bedroom decor are double doors opening to the outdoor courtyard and swimming pool area, staying true to the earthy, old-world appeal of Spanish style design.

 Spanish Revival Courtyard & Swimming Pool

 Palm Springs, California, offers the perfect setting for this modern Spanish Revival house.
 The environment and setting around a home contribute to style in a big way.
 Since the homeowners have three young & vigorous boys, it made sense to reconstruct this home with a swimming pool decorated with Mexican tiles, a gathering place with a fire pit, and a backyard with a three-tied Cantera stone fountain.
-Now, the family can enjoy quality outdoor living while taking in views of the southern California mountains.
+Now, the family can enjoy quality outdoor living while taking in views of the southern California mountains all while surrounded by the beautiful Spanish design elements incorporated into their home.

 Pro Tip: Saltillo tile flooring suits outdoor spaces in temperate climates.
 Before installing, apply a waterproofing membrane across all outdoor slabs.